odicforcesounds/devblog/docs/awesome/files/Security/Defensive/ATDH.md

 To the extent possible under law, Adel &#34;0x4D31&#34; Karimi has waived all copyright and related or neighboring rights to this work.

+thank you. what is shared will be copied. the majority of everything you think you know, is because you did copy, else your wouldn't identify a subject or a object. the right to copy is the right to transform what was already done, by those who were creative, using logic, to create new tools, based on what they already copy. i mean, in this case, the copy is the copy of text. i didn't change much. awesome work you have here. is like memory.. we are [memory](https://art.odicforcesounds.com/pages/yinyang/dao/index.html)